 Kaustinen is a municipality of 4,300 inhabitants in Central Ostrobothnia, in Western Finland.
 Hundreds of people from Kaustinen and neighboring municipalities cherish the local living music and dance tradition, with the fiddle as the main instrument.

 In December 2021, Kaustinen Fiddle Playing was inscribed into Unesco’s Representative List of the Intangible Cultural Heritage of Humanity.

 There are dozens of active groups in Kaustinen: village bands, family bands, guided instrument and dance groups and choirs.
 The music is played in public and private events, ceremonies and feasts, as well as at homes and by spontaneously changing ensembles almost anytime, anywhere.
 The tradition is transmitted to children and youth especially by Näppärit, Kaustinen-born, widely spread pedagogical practice, and Kaustinen Youth Association’s Ottoset dance and music groups.

 The music is based on the area’s old wedding music, but new music has always been composed as well.
 The most well-known amateur folk musician composers in Kaustinen region are Konsta Jylhä, Wiljami Niittykoski and Otto Hotakainen.
 Numerous professional musicians and bands have originated in Kaustinen and have made a name for themselves around the world, some relying more on the region’s musical heritage and some less.

-Manager, Finnish Folk Music Institute
+Director, Finnish Folk Music Institute

 phone +358 (0)40 358 8921